Original Publish Date: October 15, 2018

 Consumers use nutrition fact tables for several reasons:

-• They want to know what nutrients are in your product, in particular, calories and fat to maintain a healthy weight.
+- They want to know what nutrients are in your product, in particular, calories and fat to maintain a healthy weight.

-• They want to compare which of your products are better suited for themselves.
-High energy foods are often better suited to very active people who might not have a huge appetite.
+- They want to compare which of your products are better suited for themselves.
+High-energy foods are often better suited to very active people who might not have a huge appetite.

-• People use the information so they can better manage health conditions such as diabetes and high blood pressure.
+- People use the information so they can better manage health conditions such as diabetes and high blood pressure.

 Before Nutritional Software

-Prior to software being available, nutritional analysis was only available by sending food to a laboratory to ascertain the nutritional analysis of the food.
+Before software being available, nutritional analysis was only available by sending food to a laboratory to ascertain the nutritional analysis of the food.
 Typically, one single dish sent to a laboratory would cost up to $800 making nutritional analysis by this method, only viable for chain restaurants and larger manufacturers.

 Some food must still be sent to a lab.
 Often, things that are processed, pickled, aged or in some way chemically altered, like wines, kimchi, cheese or hams, need to be tested still, but the majority of the information is easily available for you without that step.